-The DSL or a DDSL will provide all new staff with training to enable them to both fulfil their safeguarding role and also to understand FSM's Safeguarding policy, the Child Protection policy, the Staff Code of Conduct, the Behaviour and Discipline Policy, the Anti Bullying Policy, E-Safety policy and part one and Part one and Annex A of Keeping Children Safe in Education (2020).
+The DSL or a DDSL will provide all new staff with training to enable them to both fulfil their safeguarding role and also to understand FSM's Safeguarding policy, the Child Protection policy, the Peer-on-Peer Abuse Policy, the Staff Code of Conduct, the Low Level Concerns Policy, the Behaviour and Discipline Policy, the Anti Bullying Policy, the Cyber Bullying Policy, E-Safety policy and part one or Annex A of Keeping Children Safe in Education (2021).
 This process will also identify staff members' own safeguarding and child protection training needs.
 All staff members sign to confirm they have received, read, understood and had an opportunity to contribute towards these documents.